Visit here for more information about the 2016/17-2018/19 out-of-council levy collection currently underway.

 How are NRM levy rates determined?

-In out-of-council areas, the levy based on area of rateable land is applied as follows:
+In out-of-council areas the land-based levy is based on area of rateable land with levy amounts set for:

 How will your NRM levy be spent?